jdswinbank/Comet/README.rst

 implements the `VOEvent Transport Protocol
 <http://www.ivoa.net/Documents/Notes/VOEventTransport/>`_.

-Comet provides three compoents:
+The core of Comet is a multi-functional VOEvent broker.
+It is capable of receiving events either by subscribing to one or more remote brokers or by direct connection from publishers, and can then both process those events locally and forward them to its own subscribers.

-- A tool to publish VOEvent messages to a remote broker;
+In addition, Comet provides a tool for publishing VOEvents to a remote broker.
-- A subscriber, which will connect to a remote broker, subscribe to a stream of VOEvents, and collect them for processing locally;
-- A broker, which will subscribe to one or more remote brokers and listen for events being published by direct TCP connection, forwarding the results to its own subscribers

 Requirements
 ------------